Whether you choose them for style, function, or an unmatched pedigree, bowie knives are a smart and classic choice.

 Size and Length

-Never shorter than 5”, Bowie knives have a variety of sizes and lengths to accommodate its intended purpose.
+Never shorter than 5”, Bowie knives have a variety of sizes and lengths to accommodate their intended purpose.

 When you need a blade for clearing brush, chopping wood, or as a self-defense knife in the field, the longer and thicker blades (anything over 10” long) are ideal.

 However for the smaller and more precise duties, it’s needed for, the small blades (less than 9.5”) are ideal.
 This would include various bushcraft duties and general utility.

 The tang on a Bowie knife is almost always full.

-This is because the large size and weight of the blade necessitates a full tang to prevent it breaking during use.
+This is because the large size and weight of the blade necessitate a full tang to prevent it from breaking during use.

 Some won’t be full tang, and while it’s generally best to avoid these purchases there are exceptions to the rule on a knife-by-knife basis.